HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/port_warehouse.md

 # Trivia

-- The Port Warehouse was designed by platonthek
+- The Port Warehouse was designed by platonthek.
-- As of the latest version, there is a small hole in the hitbox of the Port Warehouse that allows you to see inside from the outside wall
+- As of the latest version, there is a small hole in the hitbox of the Port Warehouse that allows you to see inside from the outside wall.

 # History

 - v0.11.0
-  - Added
+  - Added.